tmssoftware/TMS-FlexCel.VCL-demos/Delphi/README.md

-# Welcome to the FlexCel Well
+# Welcome to the FlexCel Demo Browser

 Hi.
 This is the central entry point for the FlexCel examples.